GriffithUniLibrary/digital-tools/index.md

 # Digital Tools for Research

+> Become familiar with a wide range of digital tools available to assist you throughout your research journey.

 {% capture workshopinfo %}

 This site is designed as a companion to [Griffith Library's](https://www.griffith.edu.au/library) Digital Tools for Research workshop, presented in collaboration with Griffith [RED](https://www.griffith.edu.au/research/research-services/researcher-education-development).
 It can also be treated as a standalone, self-paced tutorial.